xpqz/documentation/language-reference/docs/language-reference-guide/system-commands/system-commands-a-z/load.md

 This command causes the named stored workspace to be loaded.
 The current active workspace is lost.

 `ws` specifies a file name.
 If no file extension is given, it is implied.
-See [WSEXT on page 1](../../UserGuide/Installation and Configuration/Configuration Parameters/WSEXT.htm#WSEXT).
+See [WSEXT](../../UserGuide/Installation and Configuration/Configuration Parameters/WSEXT.htm#WSEXT).

 If `ws` is a full or relative pathname, only the specified directory is examined.
 If not, the APL workspace path (`WSPATH`) is traversed in search of the named workspace.
 A stored workspace is one which has previously been saved with the system command `)SAVE` or the system function `⎕SAVE`.
 Under Windows, if `ws` is omitted, the File Open dialog box is displayed.